tibbsm/scripts/README.md

     - every 10 minutes, check if ... and log start and end of sessions ... but how to check?
 - ...
 - more pen on paper thinking
+- whisper to pdf
+- OCR to pdf

 ## Inspo
 - https://news.ycombinator.com/item?id=32467957